kevpham123/Michelin-guide/data/README.md

-# DATA Directory
+# Data Directory

-Use this directory to place any large files.
+Use this directory to place all JSON and CSV files.
 **Everything** in this directory is excluded from git.